MWers/cfredis/README.md

 https://github.com/xetorthio/jedis/downloads

-(Note: Jedis depends on [Apache Commons Pool](http://commons.apache.org/proper/commons-pool/download_pool.cgi) which should also be downloaded and added to your ColdFusion classpath or included via JavaLoader.)
+Jedis depends on [Apache Commons Pool](http://commons.apache.org/proper/commons-pool/download_pool.cgi) which should also be downloaded and added to your ColdFusion classpath or included via JavaLoader.

 Then place the following initialization code in the `OnRequestStart` method in `Application.cfc`, in `OnRequestStart.cfm`, or in `Application.cfm`: